 Now that you’ve seen the awesome beaches in Portugal, it might make it a little easier to choose where to go first.
 If you’re looking for a day trip from Lisbon, Praia do Guincho near Cascais, or Setubal’s Portinho da Arrábida might be where you lay your towel.

 Fancy a spot of surfing?
-Guincho is a good choice, but Peniche is even better.
+Guincho is a good choice, and there are plenty of good surf hostels in Ericeira too, but Peniche is even better.
 Fancy laying back in a beautiful spot and doing nothing?
 Any of the beaches on the Algarve listed above should do the job.

 Be sure to take some time in Portugal to get to know its culture, too.
 Hilltop Moorish castles, the exciting food and drink scene, and jaw-dropping national parks across the county should be on your itinerary.